prabhuramachandran/automan-scipy2024/slides/01_intro.md

 <br/>
 <br/>

-- Can you, reproduce your paper results (or that of a colleague), after a year?
+- Can you, reproduce your paper results, after a year?
 - Can you reproduce results of a colleague's paper who works in the same area?

 <!-- #endregion -->